DoctorinaAI/links/README.md

 # This is required for the server to start
 CONFIG_GOOGLE_CLIENT_ID=your-client-id.apps.googleusercontent.com

+# JWT Secret Key (OPTIONAL but RECOMMENDED for production)
+# Used to sign internal non-expiring JWT tokens
+# Minimum 16 characters, recommended 32+ for security
+# If not set or too short, a random secret will be generated on startup
+# WARNING: Changing this will invalidate all existing user sessions
+# Generate with: openssl rand -base64 32
+CONFIG_JWT_SECRET=your-secret-key-at-least-32-characters-long-change-me-in-production

 # Email Access Control (OPTIONAL)
 # Comma-separated list of allowed email addresses or domain wildcards
 # Leave empty to allow all authenticated Google users